-Many people think that migraines are simply a severe form of headache, they are not.
+Many people think that migraines are simply a severe form of headache, they're not.

-But the reality is that a migraine is a genetic and complex neurological disease with a very broad range of manifestations.
+that a migraine is a genetic and complex neurological disease with a very broad range of

 There are many different types of migraines that affect

-individuals, each one having its own cause, symptoms, and preferable
+individuals, each one having their own trigger, symptoms, and preferable

-Migraine without Aura (MWOA - aka "common" migraine) is the most common type of migraine experienced.
+Migraine without aura (MWOA - formerly called common migraine) is the most common type of migraine experienced.

 Without aura means there are no early warning symptoms prior to the attack.
 The experience begins with a dull ache, throbbing or pulsating pain sensation on one side of the head and then develops into a full blown attack.

-Migraine with Aura (MWA - aka "classic" migraine) is the second most common type experienced by approximately ¼ of us sufferers.
+Migraine with aura (MWA - formerly called classic or complicated migraine) is the second most common type experienced by approximately ¼ of us sufferers.

-Migraines without auras (MWOA) give us little warning and occur in 80%-85% of migraineurs.
+Migraine without aura (MWOA) gives you very little warning and occurs in 80%-85% of migraineurs.

-Only hours before the attack begins, the sufferer can experience the more commonly associated symptoms listed above along with these subtle symptoms not generally well known: anxiety, depression, fatigue or unusual tiredness.
+Only hours before the attack begins, you can experience the more commonly associated symptoms listed above along with these subtle symptoms not generally well known: anxiety, depression, fatigue or unusual tiredness.